CI/CD & IDE

 Scan a deployed URL

-How it works: The generated rules file covers secrets management, RLS policies, auth middleware, CORS, input validation, and more.
-Drop it in your project root and every AI-generated code will follow these security rules automatically.
+How it works: the generated rules file covers secrets management, RLS policies, auth middleware, CORS, input validation, and more.
+Drop it in your project root and every AI-generated change follows these security rules automatically.

 POST /api/v1/generate-rules